European Union of the Deaf

 The European Union of the Deaf (EUD) is a supraorganization comprising each respective National Association of the Deaf of the member states of the European Union.
 The EUD is a nonprofit organization founded in 1985 and is a Regional Co-operating Member of the World Federation of the Deaf (WFD), a full member of the European Disability Forum (EDF) and has a participatory status with the Council of Europe (CoE).
+Ten countries were present at this meeting.
+During the assembly of October 10, 1994, the delegates of the deaf associations in Europe voted for a change of name: ECRS was thus replaced by the European Union of the Deaf (EUD).

+EUD's goals include equality for Deaf people in employment, education, and public as well as private life, and the right to use indigenous sign language.

+Currently, the European Union of the Deaf has thirty full members and six affiliate members, with headquarters in Brussels, Belgium.